bcgov/jag-file-submission/src/frontend/efiling-demo/README.md

 Continue below with `yarn install`

-### Running the Frontend against the dockerized containers on DEV (dev.justice.gov.bc.ca)
+### Running the Frontend against the dockerized containers on DEV

-It's possible to run the demo application locally, but use keycloak, the api, and the other backend containers running on DEV.
+It's possible to run the demo application locally, but use keycloak, the api, and the other backend containers running on DEV (dev.justice.gov.bc.ca).

 In the project directory `efiling-demo`:

 Create a `.env.development` file and populate the environment variables as shown in the `.env.dev` file.

 In the project directory `efiling-demo` open a new terminal and run: